 Image: Grove Lane Plantation, Padiham

-Prior to 1997 only 3% of Burnley was woodland, compared to an average of 8% in England and 23% in Europe.
+Prior to 1997 only 4% of Burnley was covered with trees, compared to an average of 13% in the UK and 23% in Europe.
 Much of the woodland that remained in Burnley was grazed by sheep and in decline

 The Forest of Burnley project was set up and managed by Burnley Borough Council as a Millennium project and took inspiration from 1992 Rio Earth Summit, which enouraged us to 'think global, act local'.